flutter/website/src/docs/development/ios-14.md

 if the host application is launched from the home screen.

-To launch the application in debug mode on a physical device again, re-run the app (by using `flutter run`, a Flutter-enabled IDE, or Xcode).
+To launch the application in debug mode on a physical device again, re-run the app from the host computer (by using `flutter run`, a Flutter-enabled IDE, or Xcode).

 You can also build the application or add-to-app module in profile or release mode, or on a simulator, which are not affected.